Is It Time For A Diabetes Screening? Understanding When and Why To Get Tested

 3. Do I need to fast before a diabetes screening?

 It depends on the specific test.
-An HbA1c test does not require fasting, which is one reason it's commonly used for screening.
+An HbA1c test does not require fasting, which is one reason it is commonly used for screening.
 A fasting blood glucose test, however, does require you to avoid food and drink (other than water) for at least 8 hours beforehand.
-For detailed preparation tips, see our guide on fasting before a blood test.
+Our clinic team can advise you when you book.

 4. Can a diabetes screening detect pre-diabetes?